 Climate change takes place at different rates following the factors behind it.
 It can take place slowly or drastically, be limited to a region or globally, and have long-term or short-term impacts.

-3 Main Causes Of Climate Change
+3 Main Causes

 1. Emission Of Greenhouse Gases

 Some gases act as a trapping blanket that traps heat and prevents them from escaping from the earth’s atmosphere.
-These gases are called greenhouses gases.
+These gases are called greenhouse gases.
 The phenomenon of trapping heat and making the earth warmer is known as the greenhouse effect.

 Carbon dioxide, methane, nitrous oxide, and chlorofluorocarbons are the names of some greenhouse gases.
 The first three are naturally occurring gases, whereas the last one results from human activities.